African American Museum & Library at Oakland

-The library also owns about 400 videos and DVDs which can be viewed on-site.
+The library owns about 400 videos and DVDs which can be viewed on-site.
 Library staff are available to assist with research questions, or browsing and enjoyment of the collection.

 The second floor museum regularly hosts traveling and original exhibitions that highlight the art, history and culture of African Americans.

-In 1946, Eugene and Ruth Lasartemay and Jessie and Dr. Marcella Ford began collecting the oral histories and artifacts that documented the activities of African Americans in and around Oakland, the Bay Area, and California.
+In 1946, Eugene and Ruth Lasartemay and Jesse and Dr. Marcella Ford began collecting the oral histories and artifacts that documented the activities of African Americans in and around Oakland, the Bay Area, and California.
 On July 2, 1965, the organization officially became the East Bay Negro Historical Society (EBNHS).
 As their efforts continued, the founders needed to find a larger space for the growing collection.
 In 1970, the EBNHS moved to a storefront located at 3651 Grove Street.

 In 1976, it moved to 4519 Grove, where it operated a museum and library.
 In 1982, the EBNHS was invited into the Golden Gate Branch of the Oakland Public Library, making it the first Oakland city library with a predominantly African American focused collection.
 The assistance of Mayor Lionel Wilson, Assemblyman Elihu Harris, and other helped the organization establish a solid foundation in their new home.
 Following the appointment of Dr. Lawrence Crouchett as its executive director in 1988, the organization changed its name to the Northern California Center for Afro-American History & Life (NCCAAHL).